Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 CLASS: worked more on draw/grid method that draws grid of map on the screen based on what the tile is

 HOME: I got the draw/gird method to work!
 It now differentiates between a safe spot and a mine.

+### May 24

+CLASS: worked on mouseclicked method where if you click on a square, it changes color and if you click on a mine, the game ends.